gatsbyjs/gatsby/docs/docs/layout-components.md

 title: Layout components
 ---

-In this guide, you'll learn Gatsby's approach to layouts and how to create and use layout components.
+In this guide, you'll learn Gatsby's approach to layouts, how to create and use layout components, and how to prevent layout components from unmounting.

 ### Gatsby's approach to layouts

-Gatsby does not automatically apply layouts to pages.
+Gatsby does not, by default, automatically apply layouts to pages (there are, however, ways to do so which will be covered in a later section).
 Instead, Gatsby follows React's compositional model of importing and using components.
 This makes it possible to create multiple levels of layouts, e.g. a global header and footer, and then on some pages, a sidebar menu.
 It also makes it easy to pass data between layout and page components.

 ### What are layout components?